osamasalem/osamasalem.github.io/content/blog/circus.md

 +++
-title = "Circus: Yet Another Programming Take in the Age of Multi-Core Processing" date = 2025-05-06 slug = "circus-prgramming-in-multicore-era"
+title = "Circus: Yet Another Programming Take" date = 2025-05-06 slug = "circus-prgramming-in-multicore-era"

 [taxonomies]
-tags = ["rust", "programming"]
+tags = ["programming"]

 +++
 Since the mid-20th century, programming languages have largely retained the same fundamental structure as when they were first invented.
 But as technology evolves steadily—and with hardware hitting the physical limits of single-core scaling and shifting towards multi-core architectures-there is a growing need to rethink how we approach computation.<!--more-->